-This casual gathering of Seattle area techies and nonprofit pros is sponsored by NTEN and TechSoup.
-501 Commons staff serve on the steering committee and are frequent presenters at this Meetup.
+This gathering of Seattle area techies and nonprofit pros is sponsored by NTEN and TechSoup.
+501 Commons staff are frequent presenters at this Meetup.

 In addition to collaborating with TechSoup to help nonprofits access low-cost/no-cost software, 501 Commons works with TechSoup Global to identify and drive technology innovation in the sector, particularly in the area of cloud computing, and increase nonprofits’ ability to optimize their use of technology solutions to accelerate their missions.

 United Way of King County

 501 Commons has collaborated with United Way of King County on the United Way of King County Volunteer Impact Partnership since 2009.
 Over 250 organizations have benefited from the resulting programs and resources to support high-impact volunteerism in King County.
 501 Commons provides volunteer management training for United Way.

 Volunteer Centers of Washington |Washington Serves

 501 Commons has worked with the Volunteer Centers of Washington to develop additional volunteer centers and to support existing centers.
 This work has been funded through Serve Washington under a federal Volunteer Generation Fund grants.
 Another result of the grant is the Volunteer Washington Case for Community Volunteerism.